flamingchickens1540/climate-score/README.md

 * [WalkScore](https://www.walkscore.com/)
 * more coming soon!

+You probably don't want to use this project/website/code, it's not great.

 ## Installation
 First create a secrets folder including an api_keys.ts file with api keys for WalkScore, PositionStack, and WattBuy.